 Next to no time is given for any moments to gel.
 Gene, Jailbreak and Hi-5 spend 98% of this film hopping between different apps, engaging with its function and running from Smiler’s troops.
 But you need to do more than throw pretty colors and wacky commercials on the screen to make a truly great family movie, and that’s all this film is- a collection of subpar commercials strung together with a thin plot.
 Whatever attempts there are at heartfelt moments feel oddly stilted, as if the filmmakers were trying to dilute any emotional impact any scene might have.

 Maybe it’d help if the writers could break away from the corny gags for one moment just so something can feel like it has actual weight.
-When Mel and Mary Meh have an argument and marital tensions as they search for their son, they’re still maintaining the deadpan expressions and voices, so whatever emotional impact there could have been is almost deliberately watered down.
+When Mel and Mary Meh have an argument and marital tensions as they search for their son, they’re still maintaining the deadpan expressions and voices, so whatever heft there could have been is almost deliberately reduced.
 If they don’t care, why should I?

 The Emoji Movie was a chore for me to sit through.
 I didn’t even come in wanting to hate it, I was ready to give it a chance and perhaps be “that guy” who defends it.
 Yeah, that wasn’t happening today.
 There isn’t even much that’s bad enough to make it hilariously awful, like The Room or Can’t Stop The Music.
 If anything, I’m disappointed that the cast and crew couldn’t transcend the premise or material, because the voice actors and the animators here aren’t totally inept.
 And there’s nothing wrong with promoting individuality.